plenoptic-org/plenoptic/docs/user_guide/reproduce/adversarial_examples_mad.md

     )
 ```

-We see that the network thinks the synthesized image is a {glue:}`category` with almost 100% certainty!
+We see that the network thinks the synthesized image is a {glue}`category_name` with almost 100% certainty!
 We have successfully generated an adversarial example of the network.

 +++